Slice Gaming offers in-game rewards for Far Cry 6 with pizza purchases

 Three top investment pros open up about what it takes to get your video game funded.

-Slice’s core mission is to keep local businesses thriving by offering the same specialized technology, marketing, shared services, and guidance that pizza franchises offer franchisees.
+Slice wants to keep local businesses thriving by offering the same specialized technology, marketing, shared services, and guidance that pizza franchises offer franchisees.

 While we’ve seen gaming partnerships from QSR chains such as Pizza Hut, Taco Bell, and Buffalo Wild Wings, this is the first time independent restaurant owners will be able to do a partnership at this level.